ml-cvd-prediction/ml-cvd-prediction.github.io/final_report.md

 ### DBSCAN (Unsupervised Learning)

 We used [DBSCAN from Sci-Kit Learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) to train our model.
 DBSCAN is able to group together closely connected points and separates loosely connected points, allowing for clustering patients that have shared risk factors.
 For our project, we first tried tuning the parameters necessary for performing DBSCAN.
-Currently, we are trying to optimize the DBSCAN performance accuracy.
+To optimize the best DBSCAN performance accuracy, we compared combinations of all features to find the best aggregated clustering.

 ## Results and Discussion